ED-Y-S/ED-Y-S.github.io/_pages/about.md

-I am a rising senior at the University of Michigan.
+I am a first-year Ph.D student at the University of Chicago.
 My academic interests lie in Computer Security.
 In particular, I am interested in studying Anti-censorship Internet Measurement, Infrastructure Systems (such as IoT), and privacy-preserving adversarial methods to defend against privacy violation attacks from commercial Machine Learning (ML) models- <b>your information privacy right matters and you should be able to defend yourself</b>!

 I am currently collaborating with Patrick Tser Jern Kon and Wyatt Ashley on a novel circumvention strategy, Nexus: utilizing packet-fragmenting algorithms against on-path attacks and billions of IoT networks to disrupt traffic surveillance from nation-state censors.
 [Check out our Poster](/papers/nexus_poster.pdf)!